EVM RPC Node

 Network fit

 DALP is EVM-focused.
-A target network must expose the JSON-RPC methods that DALP services, transaction submission, and indexing rely on, and the deployment must provide a usable chain ID, RPC endpoint, contract metadata, and finality or confirmation policy.
+Each target chain must expose the JSON-RPC methods that DALP services, transaction submission, and indexing rely on.
+Your configuration must also provide a usable chain ID, RPC endpoint, contract metadata, and a finality or confirmation policy.

-The same architecture can be used with different EVM operating models, but each network is still an explicit deployment decision rather than an automatic DALP guarantee.
+You can use the same architecture across different EVM configurations, but each chain is still an explicit deployment decision rather than an automatic DALP guarantee.

 | Network model | What to validate | Why it matters |